purplebricks/pat/docs/hello-world-netframework.md

 };
 ```

-For our IoC Pat provides the a structure map registry with sensible defaults.
+At this point you need to install StructureMap.Microsoft.DependencyInjection, our IoC Pat provides the structure map registry with sensible defaults.
 The simplest setup available
 setup is:

 ```
+var services = new ServiceCollection()
+    .AddPatLite(subscriberConfiguration)
+    .AddDefaultPatLogger()
+    .AddLogging(b => b.AddConsole());
+    .AddHandlersFromAssemblyContainingType<FooHandler>();

 var container = new Container(x =>
 {
     x.Scan(scanner =>